ailabsarg/open-chat/README.md

 ## 📦 Build from Source (Optional)

-If you want to build directly from your fork's codebase:
+If you want to build directly from our fork's codebase:

 ```bash
 git clone https://github.com/ailabsarg/open-chat.git